 These dinners are a benefit of membership and are for members and their guests.
 They have become a must-attend event on the Ballarat calendar.

-We are proud of the high-calibre speakers we have attracted for our members.
-Drawn from a wide range of backgrounds, they are experts in their field who deliver engaging and thought-provoking addresses.
+We are proud of the high-calibre speakers that we have been able to attract for our members.
+Drawn from a wide range of backgrounds, they are experts in their respective fields who deliver engaging and thought-provoking addresses.

 These dinners also provide a great opportunity for members to network with peers, gain and exchange ideas, extend their lateral thinking and generate business interactions.

 November 2017 – Leadership at the Table with Annabel Crabb

 The Round Table Dinner that was held on Thursday 16 November 2017 was an exciting and entertaining event.
 Over 200 members and guests were entertained and informed by the effervescent Bryce Ives, the MC for the night, and the sprightly, yet down-to-earth, Annabel Crabb.
 The insights, the stories, and the little bits of gold that Annabel has collected over the 20 years of her journalism career provided us with a great opportunity to learn how best to influence and embark on advocacy.

 Annabel was also a most gracious speaker, staying on well after her keynote address to meet and chat with members and guests and pose with the many "Annabel fans" in attendance!

 In addition, the dinner incorporated the 2017 LBWR graduation ceremony.
 Committee for Ballarat is immensely proud of this flagship program as it continues to foster emerging leaders.
 Members celebrated and congratulated the 27 graduates.
 We wish them every success in their ongoing leadership journey.